-Patch management is the practice and process for ensuring that appropriate patches are installed on the system, as well as upgrades for technologies and software are appropriately done.
-Since security is one of the main concerns in every organization, so patch management techniques can help a venture or an organization handle these changes efficiently.
-Software and security patches are essential for fixing existing bugs and issues of any system or application that comes once the first release of that application is done.
+Patch management is the practice and process for ensuring that appropriate patches are installed on the system, and upgrades for technologies and software are appropriately done.
+Since security is one of the main concerns in every organization, patch management techniques can efficiently help a venture or an organization handle these changes.
+Software and security patches are essential for fixing existing bugs and issues of any system or application that comes once the application's first release is done.

 Role of Patch Management Plan